iBundin/Open-Web-Piano/readme.md

-Light-weight virtual web piano with a good sound.
-There is only one sample per octave, however samples are mixed with each other for realistic sound with full-length sustain.
+Light-weight virtual web piano.
+There is only one sample per octave, however samples are mixed with each other for realistic sound with correct full-length sustain.
 Lowpass filters are used to emulate dynamics.
-You can check the demo here: http://ibundin.github.io/open-web-piano
+This instrument works well with sustain pedal.

 ##Installation

-Simply copy openWebPiano.js and all related audio files.
+Simply copy ~~openWebPiano.js~~ and ~~audio~~ folder.
 See index.html for the example.

 ##API